UNESCO BiosphereIn March 2016 the Isle of Man became the first entire jurisdiction to gain international UNESCO Biosphere status.

 In the countryside you might be lucky to spot nesting colonies of terns and warblers.
 As the woodlands and glens turn autumnal, the Island will be visited by brent geese which travel from the Arctic and can usually be found around the Derbyhaven area.
 In the Ballaugh Curraghs wetland you should be able to see the largest winter roost of hen harriers in Western Europe.

-The Isle of Man has an abundance of seals, particularly at The Sound in the south of the Island, where you can find dozens perched among the rocks.
+The Isle of Man has an abundance of seals, particularly at The Sound in the south of the Island, where you can find dozens perched among the rocks, fighting for spots in the sun!

-Between May and August Manx waters are infiltrated by high numbers of basking sharks - sometimes many more than are recorded in the British Isles.
-An adult basking shark can weigh as much as two elephants and is the longer than the length of a bus – so you should be able to catch a glimpse!
+Between May and August Manx waters are infiltrated by multitudes of basking sharks- sometimes many more than are recorded in the British Isles.
+An adult basking shark can weigh as much as two elephants and is the longer than the length of a bus– so you should be able to catch a glimpse!

 Plantations & Forests